Schempp-Hirth Cirrus

 The Schempp-Hirth Cirrus is an Open Class glider built by Schempp-Hirth between 1967 and 1971 and by VTC until 1977.
 It was replaced by the Nimbus 2.

 Development

 The Cirrus was designed by Dipl.-Ing.
 Klaus Holighaus and was the first glass-fibre glider to be built by Schempp-Hirth.
 The prototype flew in 1967 with a V-tail like the Austria.
 It won the German Open Class in 1967.

 By 1971, 107 Cirrus had been built in Germany.
 Production was transferred to Vazduhoplovno Tehnicki Centar (VTC) at Vršac in Yugoslavia where an additional 63 were built.

-Haro Wodl won the 1968 World Gliding Championships in the open class, flying a Cirrus.
+Harro Wodl won the 1968 World Gliding Championships in the open class, flying a Cirrus.

 Design

 Although Holighaus had designed and built the ground-breaking D-36 together with Gerhard Waibel, Wolf Lemke and Walter Schneider, he followed a completely different design philosophy for the Cirrus, preferring a thicker airfoil and the use of PVC foam instead of balsa as a core material.

 The resultant Cirrus has mid-set cantilever wings with a span of 17.74 metres, and a conventional low-set cruciform tailplane.
 It can carry water-ballast in the wings.
 There are no flaps.
 For glidepath control, there are effective top-and-bottom air brakes and a substantial drag chute built into the bottom of the rudder.
 The undercarriage is retractable.